jknohr/smarter/docs/silabs/general/HARDWARE_REQUIREMENTS.md

             <br><br>

-## Matter over Wi-Fi Accessory Device Requirements
+## Matter over Wi-Fi Accessory Device Requirements for NCP mode

-The Silicon Labs Matter over Wi-Fi demo and development requires two boards: the Silicon Labs EFR32 Radio board to run the Matter code and the RS9116 or the SiWx917 or the WF200 to run the Wi-Fi protocol stack.
-Pre-built images for both the EFR32 and the RS9116 are provided on the [Matter Artifacts page](./ARTIFACTS.md).
+The Silicon Labs Matter over Wi-Fi demo and development requires two boards: the Silicon Labs EFR32 Radio board to run the Matter code and either the RS9116, SiWx917 or WF200 to run the Wi-Fi protocol stack.
+Pre-built images for the EFR32 are provided on the [Matter Artifacts page](./ARTIFACTS.md).
+Pre-built images for SiWx917 or RS9116 connectivity firmware are available as per the instructions on the [Software Requirements Page](./SOFTWARE_REQUIREMENTS.md).
 The following boards are supported for the Matter over Wi-Fi demos and development:

+> **Note:**
-> **Note:** The EFR32MG24 is the preferred starting point for Matter MCUs.
+>    1. The EFR32MG24 is the preferred starting point for Matter MCUs.
 It provides Secure Vault and can use the internal flash of the device to store an upgrade image.
+>    2. The WF200 connectivity firmware image is included in the pre-built EFR32MG12 or EFR32MG24 images on the [Matter Artifacts page](./ARTIFACTS.md) for running with the WF200 in NCP mode.
+The
+Matter application downloads the connectivity firmware onto the WF200 on first-time startup.

 -   **MG24 boards:**